-If you are born after 1990 (aged below 30 years old in 2020), you will automatically be covered when you turn 30, regardless of pre-existing medical conditions and disability.
+If you are born after 1990 (aged below 30 years old in 2020), you will automatically be covered when you turn 30, regardless of regardless of pre-existing medical conditions and pre-existing disabilities.
 You will receive a letter about two months before you turn 30, and closer to your 30th birthday, you will start paying the premiums.

 If you are born later than 1990, you will automatically be opted-in when you turn 30.